DarthParametric/KOTOR_GIT_Data_Output_for_Max/README.md

 # KOTOR GIT Data Output for Max
 This is a simple script that will derive the relevant data from an object (or objects) in 3DS Max/GMax needed to be added to a KOTOR GIT when creating new static camera, placeable, or creature entries and output it to the Listener window.
+Now expanded with some additional supplementary scripts.

 Instructions
 ============